biasmv/pv/README.md

 Project Status
 -----------------------------------------

-This project is currently in maintenance mode.
-I simply just don't have the time to work on it anymore.
-I'm happy to fix smaller bugs and answer support requests, though it might take a while until I can answer those.
+This project is no longer maintained.
+I simply don't have the time to work on it anymore.

 Trying it out
 -----------------------------------------